+ REMEMBRANCE +

 Henry Carter Shaffer - Opera and theatre designer, director and teacher - GU

-Ben Shaver, MD, Dentist and SMC member
+Ben Shaver, MD, Baltimore Dentist and SMC member

 Elizabeth Sherman, lively widow, mother of Mary Ann Sherman Fuqua